The Content Brief That Turns Organic Into Pipeline: A Practical 7‑Part Template For B2B SaaS (2026)

 Rationale: Sets objective pass/fail for publication.

 Example: SEO criteria: primary keyword in title/H1, primary intent satisfied in <150 words, schema: FAQ markup, internal links to pricing and trial page.
 Measurement: baseline month traffic & demo volume recorded pre-publish: acceptance = 10%+ increase in demo requests from the page at 60 days or an identifiable cohort of influenced signups.
-There's more on this in the checklist we run before publishing.
+There's more on this in our SEO Content Checklist guide.

 How to use the brief in practice